junhao-code/mobile-system-design/README.md

 ### Prefetching
 Prefetching improves app performance by hiding the data transfer latency over slow and unreliable networks.
 The biggest concern while designing your prefetching solution is the increase in battery and cellular data usage.
+- schedule jobs to prefetch data when app gets backgrounded
+	- connection type - unmetered network
+	- job cancellabtion - app gets foregrounded, we should cancel prefetch
+	- batching request - prefetch with less requests and at optimal times
+- analyze user usage pattern to decide what content to prefetch
+	- help prioritize request
 _TBD_

 #### More Info:
 - [Optimize downloads for efficient network access](https://developer.android.com/training/efficient-downloads/efficient-network-access)
 - [Improving performance with background data prefetching](https://instagram-engineering.com/improving-performance-with-background-data-prefetching-b191acb39898)